gabriellopes00/buzzl/script.md

 - use web sockets to list new feedbacks in real time (graphQL)
 - update user data and recover password
 - survey system (when user send its email with feedback, ask "would you like receive emails with surveys ?")
+- make returns an error if user try to transfer a service for itself

 # learning...